Brooding Boy, Gentle Girl

 - There's a couple of Attack on Titan fanfics with Eren presented as sweeter, shyer and much more innocent than canon and in love with Levi.

-- More than one Hetalia angsty fanfiction applies these dynamics to either: Austria/Hungary, Eastern Bloc!Prussia/Hungary, Japan/Taiwan, Romano/Belgium, Switzerland/Liechtenstein, Netherlands/Belgium, Russia/Ukraine, Germany/Italy, Sweden/Finland, Russia/Lithuania or China, Romano/Spain, Japan/Greece or England/America.
+- More than one Axis Powers Hetalia angsty fanfiction applies these dynamics to either: Austria/Hungary, Eastern Bloc!Prussia/Hungary, Japan/Taiwan, Romano/Belgium, Switzerland/Liechtenstein, Netherlands/Belgium, Russia/Ukraine, Germany/Italy, Sweden/Finland, Russia/Lithuania or China, Romano/Spain, Japan/Greece or England/America.

 - Harry Potter Fanon likes to portray Draco Malfoy's and Astoria Greengrass's relationship as this, if not going the Arranged Marriage route (or combining the two into a Perfectly Arranged Marriage).

-- In The King of Fighters fandom, almost any het pairing involving Iori Yagami involves the preferred partner note invoking the trope via becoming the ~only girl~ able to offer him solace, tenderness and rest, "fixing" his massive issues coming from his centuries-long family baggage.
+- In The King of Fighters fandom, almost any het pairing involving Iori Yagami involves the preferred partner note invoking the trope via becoming the "only girl" able to offer him solace, tenderness and rest, "fixing" his massive issues coming from his centuries-long family baggage.
 Among the canon girls subjected to this, the most common ones are Athena Asamiya and Chizuru Kagura.
-And it's Hilarious in Hindsight when you consider the Drama CD's...
+And it's Hilarious in Hindsight when one considers the Drama CD's...

 - Wu Luan and Qing in Legend Of The Black Scorpion, who deconstruct this as the original play Hamlet does.

-- The Bleach fanfiction Chasing the Moon (and to a certain extent, it's prequel Phases of the Moon) sets this up with Yuzu and Byakuya.
+- The Bleach fanfiction Chasing the Moon (and to a certain extent, it's prequel Phases of the Moon) sets this up with Yuzu Kurosaki and Byakuya Kuchiki.

 - This dynamic occurs in the Death Note Slash Fic Fever Dreams in which L is the brooding one and Light is the gentle one.
 While he's still very much a Manipulative Bastard he is very careful with how he treats L and of the detective's feelings.
 It's not just because treating L badly would be suspicious either but out of genuine concern for his well-being.
 As it turns out Light himself was on the receiving end of a very abusive relationship in the past and he doesn't want to treat L the way he was treated.
 This dynamic between him and L is turned up to eleven when Light allows his Kira memories to expire and reverts to the Nice Guy he used to be.